btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. Example of the PoS app you can launch.

 == Changelog ==
+= 1.0.0 :: 2022-03-27 =
+* Reflect stability with release 1.0.0.
+* Create a new invoice (and mark the old invalid) if the user uses browser back button and changes the payment method (relevant for separate payment gateway feature).
+* Added plugin loader singleton.
+* Added missing docs link to separate payment gateways feature.
+* Added checkbox to enable/disable gateway from within gateway settings.
+* Updated README.md

 = 0.2.5 :: 2022-03-13 =
 *  Load media library and JS only on payment gateway settings page.